Watkin81/GuessTheCoaster/README.md

 The Bot is coded in **JavaScript** with help from Nodejs v18, Discordjs v14, and Mongodb.

-More information reguarding the bot and for a discord invitation, please check out the link below: https://watkin81.github.io/guessthecoaster.html
+For more information reguarding the bot and for a discord invitation, please check out the link below: https://watkin81.github.io/guessthecoaster.html

 ## Bot Commands: